giangomango/DTMC/README.md

 5. update_energy_link, updates curvature of neig tethrahedron after linkflip

 particles contains:
-1.particlesA, particles insertion and diffusion.
+1. particlesA, particles insertion and diffusion.
 To update energy calculates new curvature in each corner of triangle from which particle inserted/removed